Hagar-Usama/in-60-seconds/PITCHME.md

 ---

 ### Redundant Comments
-> If comments are not inforamtives, add no value to your code, just remove them.
+> If comments are not inforamtive, add no value to your code, just remove them.

  The comment probably takes longer to read than the code itself.
 ```java